jairoymc/omni-imu-controller/README.md

 # omni-imu-controller
-Code for controlling a 3-wheeled omni-directional vehicle using a hand-mounted IMU
+Code for controlling a 3-wheeled omni-directional vehicle using a hand-mounted IMU.
+In collaboration with Keaton Scherpereel.

 <img width="281" alt="omni_robot" src="https://github.com/jairoymc/omni-imu-controller/assets/51942662/1034ac0f-9919-4261-a249-7b2fbbc8cd95">